Is erysipelas treatable? How to treat erysipelas at home

 The use of antibiotics in children, when the goal is to treat a skin disease, is limited to a group of oral drugs.

-Is foot erysipelas contagious or not?
+Is erysipelas of the leg contagious or not?

 Prevention